mhwco/mhw-app-article/article/demo/article.md

 Horizontal Rule
 ---------------

-If you need a horizontal rule you just need to put at least three hyphens, asterisks, or underscores on a line by themselves.
-You can also even put spaces between the characters.
+If you need a horizontal rule you just need to put at least three hyphens, asterisks, or underscores on a line by themselves.Â  You can also even put spaces between the characters.

 ---
 ****************************
 _ _ _ _ _ _ _

-Those three all produced horizontal lines.
-Keep in mind that three hyphens under any text turns that text into a heading, so add a blank like if you use hyphens.
+Those three all produced horizontal lines.Â  Keep in mind that three hyphens under any text turns that text into a heading, so add a blank like if you use hyphens.

 Images
 ------

-Images work exactly like links, but they have exclamation points in front.
-They work with references and titles too.
+Images work exactly like links, but they have exclamation points in front.Â  They work with references and titles too.

 ![Google Logo](http://www.google.cn/images/errors/logo_sm.gif) and ![Happy].